Sri Sri Durga Prasad Swamiji pradeshta Hanuman

 Temple for Sri Veera Anajaneya

-The place where Sri Hanuman was installed on the banks of Surya tank was just few yards away from Sri Kothanda Ramar Temple and on the same Subramania Sasthriar Road.
+The place where Sri Hanuman was installed on the banks of the Surya tank was just a few yards away from Sri Kothanda Ramar Temple and on the same Subramania Sasthriar Road.
 The followers of Swamiji started improving the temple of Sri Kothanda Ramar.
-With every improvement made in building Sri Kothanda Ramar temple, shelter of Sri Hanuman, also saw improvement.
-In course a temple had been built for Sri Hanuman on the banks of Surya tank.
+With every improvement made in building Sri Kothanda Ramar temple, the shelter of Sri Hanuman also saw improvement.
+A temple had been constructed for Sri Hanuman on the banks of the Surya tank.
 The temple is simple with garbhagraham and a hall in front of it.
-The temple has a big courtyard in front of the temple building and an arch flanked by Sri Garuda and Sri Anjaneya welcomes the devotee to the temple.
-During Saturdays there is large attendance of devotees to this temple.
+The temple has a big courtyard in front of the temple building and an arch flanked by Sri Garuda and Sri Anjaneya welcomes the devotees to the temple.
+On Saturdays, a large number of devotees visit this temple.

 Sri Veera Anjaneya

-Sri Veera Anjaneya of this temple is standing posture with His right hand gesturing ‘Abya Mudra’ and Lords left hand is resting on the left thigh.
-His tail is seen raised over His head.
-Lord is seen adorning ornaments on lotus feet, hip, hands, chest and neck.
-His mesmerizing eyes make the devotee forget the world and think only of the Lord.
+Sri Veera Anjaneya of this temple is standing posture with His right hand gesturing ‘Abya Mudra’ and Lord's left hand resting on the left thigh.
+His tail is raised over His head.
+Lord is seen adorning ornaments on lotus feet, hips, hands, chest, and neck.
+His mesmerising eyes make the devotee forget the world and think only of the Lord.

 Experience

-A visit to this temple and dharshan of Sri Veera Anjaneya is sure to bring the Sri Rama Bhakthi of His devotee upper most in life.
+A visit to this temple and darshan of Sri Veera Anjaneya is sure to bring the Sri Rama Bhakti of His devotee uppermost in life.

 KINDLY RECORD YOUR VIEWS